-- Encoding For text files only: the encoding used to create the file.
-The default is UTF-8. - Separator For text files only: The character used to separate the columns.
+• Separator For text files only: The character used to separate the columns.
 The default is semicolon (;).

-Figure 10.7: Creating a metadata table structure based on an external file.
+Figure 12.8: Creating a metadata table structure based on an external file.

 For each column in the external file, a column will be created in the new metadata table.
 By default the type of these imported columns is "Text".
 You will see a reminder to set the column type for each column and to designate one of the columns as the key column.